Threshold-Ireland/viz-trial/README.md

 # viz-trial
-Experiments in visualizing data about homelessness and its cost.
+Experiments in visualizing data about homelessness and its cost: https://threshold-ireland.github.io/viz-trial/

-Basic website added.